omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 - Item set (for items only)
 - Full-text.

 More options may be added by modules.
+See the section below.

 ![Facet Type dropdown menu showing options](modulesfiles/FacetedBrowse_SelectFacetType.png)